 You could win cash prizes and state-wide recognition while you take your professional development to the next level!

-Calling all doctoral and master’s students in all disciplines!
+Calling all doctoral and master’s students, in all disciplines!
 Are you engaged in original research?
-Have you been meaning to practice the “elevator pitch” for your project?
 Are you interested in sharing your amazing work with a wider audience?
-Enter the Grad Slam 2018 competition, and you could win cash prizes and state-wide recognition while you take your professional development to the next level!
+Can you present your research clearly and concisely in three minutes?
+Want the opportunity to develop your presentation skills and receive feedback and coaching?
+Enter the 2019 Grad Slam competition, and you could win cash prizes and state-wide recognition while simultaneously enhancing your communication skills!

-In early March, ten semi-finalists will be selected from the video submissions to participate in a live campus competition on Wednesday, April 4.
+Up to ten semi-finalists will be selected from the video submissions in early March to participate in a live campus competition in Sibley Auditorium on Wednesday, April 3, 2019, 3 – 5:30 pm.
 Three finalists will win cash prizes of up to $3,000, and all semi-finalists will receive $100!

-The winner of the campus competition will represent Berkeley at the UC systemwide competition on Thursday, May 3, 2018.
-Held at LinkedIn headquarters in San Francisco, this ten-campus competition will showcase the research of one graduate student from each campus.
+The winner of the campus competition will represent Berkeley at the UC systemwide competition on Friday, May 10, 2019.
+Held at LinkedIn in San Francisco, this ten-campus competition will showcase the research of one graduate student from each campus.
 Each student will give a three-minute presentation pitched to a general audience and will have a chance to win an even bigger cash prize.